Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting

-Our forecasting target, aligned with the U.S. Forecast Hub \citep{cramer2022united}, is the 28-day incident hospitalizations across 50 states of the U.S. plus Washington D.C.
-Hence, on forecast date $t$, our predictions encompass values $y_{t+1}, y_{t+2}, \dots, y_{t+28}$, for each of the 51 locations.
-We designed an autoregressive model with three input feature time series: two temporal features derived from raw incident cases and hospitalizations, respectively, and a spatiotemporal feature representing the spatial spread of the virus (and its hospitalizations) across states derived from the Facebook Social Connectedness Index.
+Our forecasting target, aligned with the Hub \citep{cramer2022united}, is the 28-day incident hospitalizations across 50 states of the U.S. plus Washington, D.C.
+Hence, on forecast date $t$, our predictions encompass values $y_{t+1}, y_{t+2}, \dots, y_{t+28}$ for each of the 51 locations.
+We designed an autoregressive model with three input feature time series: two temporal features derived from raw incident cases and hospitalizations, respectively, and a spatiotemporal feature representing the spatial spread of the virus (and its hospitalizations) across states, derived from Facebook's Social Connectedness Index.

-Incident case data are sourced from the U.S. COVID-19 Forecast Hub, and the incident cases at the state-level are calculated by summing incident counts across all sub-level (county-level) locations.
-State-level hospitalization data are retrieved from the Department of Health and Human Services website as the sum of confirmed daily adult and pediatric COVID-19 admissions.
+Incident case data were sourced from the U.S. COVID-19 Forecast Hub, and the incident cases at the state-level were calculated by summing incident counts across all sub-level (county-level) locations.
+State-level hospitalization data were retrieved from the Department of Health and Human Services website as the sum of confirmed daily adult and pediatric COVID-19 admissions.

-We use social media connectivity to capture spatial dependence.
-The Social Connectedness Index (SCI) is a public dataset published by Facebook and available in multiple spatial resolutions (e.g., counties, states, and countries) \citep{bailey2017measuring}.
+We used social media connectivity to capture spatial dependence.
+The Social Connectedness Index (SCI) is a public dataset published by Meta and available in multiple spatial resolutions (e.g., counties, states, and countries) \citep{bailey2017measuring}.
 The index measures the strength of connectedness between two geographic areas as measured by Facebook friendship ties, providing a macro-level insight into social dynamics and disease spread potential rather than individual behaviors.
 Furthermore, Facebook’s extensive user base (with more than 2.5 billion active users globally and almost 200 million users in the U.S.), provides one of the most representative measures for broader social connectivity of spatial units.
 The SCI is calculated as \citep{bailey2018social}: